Andy C. McEuen

 Andy returned to the Los Angeles area in 1946 and became a student at the University of Southern California.
 While in his first year of Law School, he decided to return to his first love of teaching.
 Using his business degree he taught Business Education at Oxnard High School in 1949.
 On weekends he continued to use his cowboy skills at the local rodeo in Northern Oxnard.
 He laughingly explained that he could make more on the weekends from the prize money than he could all week from teaching.

+Andy and Helen would have two children, a daughter Linda born in 1946 and a son Scott.
 In 1951 he formed the ROTC Cadet Corp and became the Commandant of Cadets.
 He later became the Attendance Officer and then the Vice Principal of Oxnard High School.

 In 1968 Andy became the Assistant Superintendent of Oxnard Union High School District and Superintendent in 1973.
 He used all the skills that he had been developing throughout his life, starting on the ranch, through his military service, and years as an educator: courage & strength; organizational and leadership skills.